joshburgess/inferno-most-fp-demo/README.md

 ### Four Separate Branches

-This repository features two separate branches showing the same concept:
+This repository features four separate branches that we'll look at in the following order:

 1. `javascript`: This branch uses a plain JS object to store the global app state.
 This is the default branch you will be on when first cloning the repository.
 There is no master branch.